<- Back to blog

 3. Connect your GPT-4 model to Twitter!

-We are going to prepare a MindsDB SQL statement to connect to twitter with read-only access:
+We are going to prepare a MindsDB SQL statement to connect to Twitter

 This creates a database called my_twitter.
 This database ships with a table called tweets that we can use to search for tweets as well as to write tweets.

-You can use the Twitter API to get a list of tweets with a particular text or hashtag, in the case below mindsdb or #mindsdb.
+You can use the Twitter API to get a list of tweets with a particular text or hashtag

 SELECT